solliancenet/tech-immersion-data-ai/data-exp6/README.md

 1. Bring together all your structured, unstructured and semi-structured data (logs, files, and media) using Azure Data Factory to Azure Blob Storage.
 2. Use Azure Databricks to clean and transform the structureless datasets and combine them with structured data from operational databases or data warehouses.
 3. Use scalable machine learning/deep learning techniques, to derive deeper insights from this data using Python, R or Scala, with inbuilt notebook experiences in Azure Databricks.
-4. Leverage native connectors between Azure Databricks and Azure SQL Data Warehouse to access and move data at scale.
+4. Leverage native connectors between Azure Databricks and Azure Synapse Analytics to access and move data at scale.
 5. Power users take advantage of the inbuilt capabilities of Azure Databricks to perform root cause determination and raw data analysis.
 6. Run ad hoc queries directly on data within Azure Databricks.
 7. Take the insights from Azure Databricks to Cosmos DB to make them accessible through web and mobile apps.